 Couples Sans Souci

-This Couples Resort definitely made up for Tower Isle – the property is a little quieter, has updated rooms, and the grounds were just beautiful.
+This Couples Resort definitely exceeds Tower Isle – the property is a little quieter, has updated rooms, and the grounds were just beautiful.
 While Tower Isle had a more modern feel, Sans Souci has an authentic Caribbean elegance.
 I love the natural landscape and the laid-back, beachy vibe.
-I’m happy to say that my two couples heading here later this year should have a blast!

 Sandals Grande Riviera